cs124/labs/Lab3_InformationRetrieval.md

 ## Part 2: Precision and Recall

-For this next part, have someone take notes for your group so that you are prepared to discuss.
+For this next part, have someone take notes for your group so that you are prepared to share.

-Now imagine you have a more sophisticated IR system than the one in Part 1, with far more query terms and documents.
+Imagine you have a more sophisticated IR system than the one in Part 1, with far more query terms and documents.
 You are tasked with evaluating its performance and how it might be used for different searches.

 For a particular query, your system returns 8 relevant documents and 10 non-relevant documents.
 There are a total of 20 relevant documents in the collection.

 6. What is the precision of the system on this search, and what is its recall?

-You know that people will be using your IR system primarily to search for medical information.
-Specifically, people will use your IR system to search for treatments to ailments they face.
+You know that people will be using your IR system primarily to search for treatments to medical ailments they face.
 You are trying to decide whether you should improve the recall of your system.
-Suppose we define a true positive document as: a document which does not just describe the ailment, but also, which contains accurate treatment information.
+Suppose we define a true positive document as: a document which does not just describe the relevant ailment, but also, which contains accurate treatment information for this ailment.

-7. Given the above system, answer the following:
+7. Given the above context, answer the following and be prepared to explain:
    <ol type="a">
-      <li>Why might you prioritize high precision in this task?
-Be prepared to explain. </li>
+      <li>Why might you prioritize high precision in this task?</li>
-      <li>Why might you prioritize high recall in this task?
-Be prepared to explain. </li>
+      <li>Why might you prioritize high recall in this task?</li>
    </ol>

 Precision and recall are relevant metrics not just in IR tasks, but also, in broader NLP tasks.
 These metrics can have significant consequences not just on the performance of your system, but also on the social impact of your system.
 For example, let’s consider the role of precision and recall when evaluating a hate speech classifier.

 [TODO rest of 8]

 8. Discuss the tradeoff between precision and recall in the hate speech classifier, which you would prioritize, and why.
-Be prepared to explain your answer.

 Now that you’ve played around with definitions of precision and recall, it’s time to come up with your own scenarios.

-9. Write a scenario related to an IR or broader NLP task where you would prioritize precision over recall.
-Make sure you define what a “true positive” document is, as in the examples above.
-Be prepared to explain your response.
+9. Write a scenario related to an IR or broader NLP task where you would prioritize *precision* over recall.
+Make sure you define what a “true positive” is, as in the examples above.

-10. Write a scenario related to an IR or broader NLP task where you would prioritize recall over precision.
-Make sure you define what a “true positive” document is, as in the examples above.
-Be prepared to explain your response.
+10. Write a scenario related to an IR or broader NLP task where you would prioritize *recall* over precision.
+Make sure you define what a “true positive” is, as in the examples above.

 We will now go back to the whole class and discuss group answers for Part 2 in a plenary session.

-## Part 1: The Right to be Forgotten
+## Part 3: The Right to be Forgotten

 [TODO add]

+We will now go back to the whole class and discuss group answers for Part 3 in a plenary session.